bilde2910/FreeField/docs/map/index.rst

 Map providers
 -------------

 FreeField uses basemap tiles from third party providers.
-Currently, only Mapbox is supported.
+Currently, Mapbox and Thunderforest is supported.

 You are required to set up one map provider in FreeField, otherwise the map will not load.
 Instructions for setting up each supported map provider is provided on